Uniform syndeticity in multiple recurrence: Tools

-We will now introduce the category of probability algebra dynamical systems and the canonical model functor, see Figure \ref{fig:categories}.
-For a comprehensive background, references, and any unexplained concepts which are used in the sequel, we refer the interested reader to \cite{jt-foundational}.
+We now formalize the ``point-free'' approach by introducing the category of probability algebra dynamical systems and the canonical model functor, see Figure \ref{fig:categories}.
+For a comprehensive background, references, and any unexplained concepts which are used in the sequel, we refer the interested reader to \cite{jt-fund}.